pancakehub/pf1/docs/index.md

     details: visit Bio> Old Archives> previous versions...
 # Add the quote below the features section
 quote:
+  -icon: 📜
-  text: "*The average piece of junk is probably more meaningful than the criticism designating it as such.*"
+    details: "*The average piece of junk is probably more meaningful than the criticism designating it as such.*"

 # Meta property